rinatoyo/SELECT-todo-FROM-list/README.md

 Prepare SQL statements while testing them on a local running database.

+## Docker Setup

+Set your database name to be `tasks`.
+Set your database username to be `tasker`.
+Set your database password to be `taskMaster`.

 ## To Do List Application

 Write these SQL statements in todo_app.sql, and run them against your newly created database: